GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     |---|---|
     |![exercise7-test-agent-resume](./images/exercise7-test-agent-resume.png)|![exercise7-test-user-resume](./images/exercise7-test-user-resume.png)|

+    > **NOTE:** Another possible scenario is "supervised hand off".
+In this case, depending on the user question, the bot might contact a human agent asking which one of the possible answers the bot has prepared is the correct one.

 ## Further Challenges

 If you want to continue working on your own you can try with these tasks:

 * Add authentication for the `AgentMenu` dialog.
 You would need to add [Sign-inCard](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.signincard.html) to invoke your user's authentication process.
 * Modify the [`provider.js`](../assets/handoff/provider.js#L13) to add conversation data persistence.
 As it is now, the active conversations are stored in-memory and it's difficult to scale the bot.
+* You could implement a new state in the router for watching the conversation.
+In this case, the users and bot's messages are sent to the human agent for him to monitor.
 * When the bot is waiting for a human, it will automatically answer all incoming user messages with a default response.
 You could have the bot remove the conversation from the 'waiting' state if the user sent certain messages such as _"never mind"_  or _"cancel"_.
+* Another alternative for hand-off would be to add a button in the help dialog that hands-off the conversation to a human.